Regional MIC branches in other regional cities will cease providing services as of March 31, 2024.

 B. If I have been granted temporary refuge (ODÍDENEC)

-• I can work full-time or part-time, or work under an agreement on work performed outside the employment relationship, but I cannot run a business (or be self-employed).
+- I can work full-time or part-time, or work under an agreement on work performed outside the employment relationship.
+I can run a business (or be self-employed);

-• As an employee, I am insured with public health insurance, provided that I earn at least the minimum wage (In case I do earn less than minimum wage, I am only entitled to receive urgent medical care)
+- As an employee, I am insured with public health insurance, provided that I earn at least the minimum wage;

 C. If I have been granted asylum or subsidiary protection (refugee status)